Information Desk | S&M Activities | For Players | Dance Tutorials | Revealing Items | 4:Bohemians

 Nganga

-The focal point of the palo religion which, in Cuba, refers to the iron cauldron containing spiritual elements, or to the spirit of the dead that resides within it.
+The focal point of the palo religion which, in Cuba, refers to the iron cauldron housing the ndoki (actioning spirit) that resides within it.
+Contains plant and animal materials, earth as well as human remains.

 Nueva canción